doriordan/skuber/README.md

 #### Ammonite

-You can run Ammonite via the included script, which predefines a Skuber Pekko client:
+You can run Ammonite via the included script, which currently predefines a Skuber Pekko client:

 ```bash
 ✗ ./repl/amm